craig8196/the-river-protocol/README.md

 Since you can bind to "::" or "0.0.0.0" the receiver of messages should allow for one or more return addresses.
 Which begs the question, how does Node.js determine which interface to send messages on?
-This could be an issue if only one interface is facing the correct network.
-Or rather, this becomes the users issue.
+Clearly one must be chosen for a send to take place.

 **Connection IDs:**
 Originally I was going to use a 16 octet UUID to identify traffic to an endpoint.
 However, given that lookups must be performed on even spoofed messages and the power of an attacker is greater than that of a server, I think that even an 8 octet identifier is overkill.
-Four octets give us the ability to easily extract the number and easily check against a map; with (2**32)-1 possible combinations (zero omitted) there should be enough space for a single endpoint without making it too easy to spoof connection IDs.
-This also utilizes less space in the packet.
+Four octets give us the ability to easily extract the number and easily check against a map;
+with (2**32)-1 possible combinations (zero omitted) there should be enough space for a single endpoint without making it too easy to spoof connection IDs.
+Attempts at spoofing of connection IDs should be expected.
+Also, this utilizes less space in the packet.

 **Keep Alive:**